Tagged: mason, psychopath

 At this time, I see no evidence of him acting irresponsibly in any area of his life.

-16) Failure to Accept Responsibility for Own Actions
+Mason’s score: 016) Failure to Accept Responsibility for Own Actions

 I don’t recall Mason at any point denying the charges we as a community have accused him of.
 He hasn’t at any point tried to blame anyone else – no “Michelle was the one who beat Joyce, I just finished the job”.
 He could blame the OSDM in a “you gave me no option” way.
 But he simply hasn’t engaged on that front.
 So, this is a tricky one to score.
 He does however admit to having to clean up his own mess, so based on this…

-17) Many Short-Term Marital Relationships
+Mason’s score: 117) Many Short-Term Marital Relationships

 The only “evidence” we have here is Mason’s reference to his ex who is still within the OSDM.
 He could have a whole gaggle of ex-wives that we know nothing of… Again, Mason’s past is a mystery…

-Mason’s score: omit, prorate final score
+Mason’s score: omit, prorate final score18) Juvenile Delinquency

 Although behavioural problems begin early in a psychopath’s life, they accelerate considerably during adolescence.
 Most teenagers can be a bit “troublesome”, but here we’re talking about chronic anti-social behaviour that often leads to law-breaking.